IELTS opinion essay model answer.

 It is argued that people will not need to purchase printed reading material in the future as this will be free to everyone on the internet.
 I completely agree with this as smartphones and ebook readers are more widespread and information online can be updated far quicker than printed material.

 To begin with, the trend toward ebooks and free online news websites has been growing rapidly.
 I believe that within the next ten years nobody will pay for printed material, except in academic institutions.
 That is to say, information now is far more accessible because nearly everyone owns a smartphone or an iPad.
 In addition, free ebooks and PDFs can be easily downloaded and a wide variety of digital news websites can be found online.
-For example, research in the UK has shown that newspaper companies are investing heavily on developing their websites as well as launching free subscription services.
+For example, research in the UK has shown that newspaper companies are investing heavily in developing their websites as well as launching free subscription services.
 Moreover, sales of devices such as Amazon Kindle and iPads have grown rapidly and this trend is set to continue.

 Another reason for my view is that information on the web is far more up to date.
 In other words, once newspapers are distributed to the shops, they cannot be edited or altered if an important news story suddenly changes.
-To illustrate this, during the presidential election in 2020 the situation changed quickly and many news organisations ran a 24 hour news channel covering the changes.
-Thus, sales of newspapers declined rapidly as nearly everyone got updates on their smartphones and social media.
+To illustrate this, during the presidential election in 2020 the situation changed quickly and many news organisations ran a 24-hour news channel covering the changes.
+Thus, sales of newspapers declined rapidly as nearly every one got updates on their smartphones and social media.
 For this reason, I think that printed newspapers will be seen as unnecessary in the future as most people will rely solely on digital news and downloadable books at no cost.

 To conclude, I think print media will be considered a thing of the past in the next decade as people depend more on free information on their smartphones, and traditional newspapers will not be able to compete with digital media.